ericchapman/ruby_wamp_client/README.md

 Note that the connection will still call "on_leave" and "on_disconnect" as it closes the session and the transport

 #### Callbacks
-A session has the following callbacks
+A connection has the following callbacks

 **on_connect** - Called when the transport is opened
 ```ruby